 - Ethics of Dignity.
 Are you interested in the Ethics of Dignity track?
 You will be specialising in ethics or pastoral care/practical theology.
 More about Ethics of Dignity.

 - Thinking God Interculturally.
 Are you interested in the great theological themes?
 This track explores the nature of God, salvation in Christ, the presence of the Spirit, and the reality of hope in the light of contemporary challenges Christian communities face.
 In doing so, it will provide tools to look for contextual discipleship, community-building and for faithful and relevant intercultural encounter and witness.
 More about Thinking God Interculturally.

 - Living Texts.
 How does the biblical text become a living reality for believers in our times?
 With the support of different exegetical and historical methods you get trained in biblical exegisis and the history of theology, thus becoming a hermeneutical expert.
 More about Living Texts.

 - Missional Communities.
 How do congregations express themselves in today's highly diverse cultural contexts?
 This track deals with missionary and diaconal practices of the congregational church expression and new emerging distinct Christian practices (like church planting, fresh expressions, emerging churches, urban mission) in hitherto unexpected cultural contexts.
 More about Missional Communities.

 The International Master provides a great entry point into Western theology and culture for students from Asia, Africa and Latin America.
 We are well equipped to help you build a bridge between your own context and the European Academy.
-For the same reason, a number of students from the West have chosen this particular one year programme because it provides an exposure to other expressions of World Christianity and intercultural theology.
+For the same reason, a number of European and other students from the West have chosen this particular one year programme because it provides an exposure to other expressions of World Christianity and intercultural theology.
 We love to help you deepen the three-way conversation between your own context and its challenges, Western theology, and the Christian Scriptures and tradition.